xieyuheng/fidb-zero/docs/manual/en/kind-file.md

 title: kind=file
 ---

+When no `kind` query parameter is given:

+- `kind=data` will be the default if the path is a directory or does not exist.
+- `kind=file` will be the default if the path is a file.

-Since we are using file system as database, beside operations on JSON data files, we also want to operate on other kinds of files such as markdown, image, mp3 and so on.
+This kind of resource is not limited to JSON data files, we can also use other kinds of files such as markdown, image, mp3 and so on.

-- **Problem 3.1:** File and data are both referenced by path, but they are two different kinds of resources.
-  How to distinguish them?

-- **Solution 3.1:** We can add `kind=...` query parameter to a request, where the value of `kind` explicitly denotes the kind of resource.

-  For example, value can be `data`, `file`, `directory` and so on.

-  We require an implementation to view the value of `kind` as case insensitive, so a user can write both `kind=Data` and `kind=data`.

-I feel good about this solution, because it is scalable, i.e. we can add as many kinds as we want in the future.

-Now we are ready to specify the HTTP API about file operations.

 - To **create** a file, `POST` the path with query parameter `kind=file` and the file content.